 A libero (LEE’-beh-ro) in indoor volleyball is a back-row defensive specialist.
 Since they only play in the back row, those players are often shorter than the front-row blockers and hitters but have impeccable ball-control skills.
 The position was created to promote ball-control.
 When they are on the floor, he or she is involved in every serve-receive pattern and is among the primary passers.
 Liberos are usually quick, agile defenders.
 When the they enter the court, he or she replaces a back-row teammate.
 The term “replacement” is used rather than “substitute” because their exchange does not reflect in a team’s substitution count.

 The world first saw this new position in the 1998 FIVB World Championships, and use of that player has now been incorporated into USAV, NCAA and NFHS rules.
-The three governing bodies have similar rules, with USAV now allowing a team to designate two liberos on the roster.
+The three governing bodies have similar rules.

 The use of a libero increases the length of rallies because he or she is an outstanding passer, which provides the setter a greater number of accurate, successful passes to run the offense.
 They are not allowed to complete an attack-hit from anywhere on the court or free zone if the ball is completely above the top of the net at the moment of contact.
 They also may not block or attempt to block.